Opening a business account in the Netherlands

 No. It is not possible to apply for a business account without a Chamber of Commerce number.

-Yes, only if you fill in all the questions and enclose the requested documents and you are being assisted by the NFIA or a facilitator will the bank be able to inform you about your application within five business days.
+Yes, only if you fill in all the questions and enclose the requested documents and you are being assisted by the NFIA or a facilitator the bank will be able to inform you about your application within five business days.
 Without the assistance of the NFIA or a facilitator, the processing time could be longer than five business days.

 The bank will contact you by email.
-If you are being assisted by the NFIA or a facilitator, then you will be contacted within five business days.
-Without the assistance of the NFIA or a facilitator, the processing time at ABN AMRO en Rabobank could be longer than five business days.
+If you are being assisted by the NFIA or a facilitator, you will be contacted within five business days.
+Without the assistance of the NFIA or a facilitator, the processing time at ABN AMRO and Rabobank could be longer than five business days.
 The bank will inform you by email whether an application for a business bank account is feasible.
 Entrepeneurs without the assistance of the NFIA or a facilitator who want to have an account at ING, can contact a local ING office.

 Each bank will perform a customer due diligence after a first positive assessment when you wish to become a customer at the bank.
 This customer due diligence is partially legally required and partially based on the bank's policy.
 For instance, most banks do not accept companies with business activities that are harmful for people or the environment.